Background blur

 Episode Summary

-• Deep breathing techniques in yoga regulate the nervous system, influencing stress hormone production.
+• Deep breathing techniques in yoga help regulate the nervous system and influence stress hormone production.

 📝In-Depth Guide

-Yoga for Heart Health: More Than Just Relaxation
+Yoga and Heart Health: More Than Just a Relaxing Pose

 Real-Life Impact